Japanese(Nihongo)

 An applicant for the Simplified Arbitration or the SCAP Procedure, as the case may be, shall file with the Secretariat the Statement of Claim in the Simplified Arbitration/Small Claims Arbitration Procedure.
 When the Secretariat acknowledges that the application complies with such requirements of the Rules, it shall accept the application.

-The Respondent shall be instructed to forward to the Secretariat and the Claimant respectively within 15 days from the day of receipt of such instruction a Defense in the Simplified Arbitration/Small Claims Arbitration Procedure, while under the Ordinary Rules 21 days are given to the Respondent.
+The Respondent shall be instructed to forward to the Secretariat and the Claimant respectively within 15 days from the day of receipt of such instruction a Defense in the Simplified Arbitration/Small Claims Arbitration Procedure, while under the Ordinary Rules 30 days from the day of arrival of such instruction are given to the Respondent.

 The the Ordinary Rules stipulate that in the event of any further supplementary statement and documentary evidence being filed, the procedure of filing shall be repeated.
 In the Simplified Rules, the Claimant is entitled to submit a supplementary statement against the Defense.
 Further arguments by the parties should be submitted orally to the Tribunal at the hearing.
 Under the SCAP Rules the proceedings are in principle based on documents only.
 The Claimant should submit its Final Supplementary Statement against the Defense, to which the respondent is to submit its own Final Supplementary Statement.